 Don’t pack for every possible contingency.
 Be disciplined.
 Take only what you are absolutely certain you are going to use.
 For a one week trip, leave behind anything that will not be used for at least two days on your trip.

 To help guide your decision making, GenealogyInTime Magazine has created three simple rules to make it easier to pack light.
 These rules are based on years of travel:

 1. Rule of Twos – with the exception of socks and underwear (always take lots), never take more than two of anything.
 This rule applies to shoes, jackets, trousers and pretty much anything else that you might want to put in a suitcase.

-2. Rule of Whites – leave white clothing at home.
-White clothing shows dirt and stains too easily.
+2. Rule of Whites – leave white clothes at home.
+White clothes shows dirt and stains too easily.

 3. Iron Rule – take clothes that are wrinkle-resistant and easily washable.
 Don’t pack anything that needs to be ironed.